 Bottom line: You’re a fully-realized and well-rounded person, not a robot.
 Your profile should reflect each experience that built you into a better worker — even if they aren’t jobs.
 For instance, if you’re a seamstress and volunteer to sew free drama costumes for local theater, include that!
 Unpaid experiences can help recruiters understand your skills and what drives you.

 Error No. 5: You aren’t writing with the audience in mind

 It’s one thing to talk about your achievements.
 It’s another to give people looking over your profile a good impression.
 When listing your skills, try to go beyond the bare minimum.

-Give readers an idea of how your accomplishments changed your workplace for the better.
+Give readers an idea of how your accomplishments improved your workplace.
 Sure, you’re an individual, but recruiters want to know how you work in a team.
 Think of yourself as a spice; you’re just one part of the soup, but you elevate it to new levels.

 Bottom line: Clarify how you made your employer’s life easier.
 Give specific examples of times you’ve stepped up to initiate change if you can.

 Now, these tips have all been for job hunters.
 But what if you have a job to offer, but no one’s biting?
 That could mean you’re making a colossal mistake: Not using LinkedIn Jobs.
 Here’s what we mean.

 Small businesses have unique needs, and it’s more important than ever to have the right people on your team.
 That’s why Kim trusts LinkedIn Jobs to help.
 LinkedIn Jobs matches your open role with qualified candidates and puts your post in front of members daily so you can hire the right person faster.